matthew-shaw/matthew-shaw.github.io/docs/blog/posts/mash-time-tracker-native.md

   - Mash Software
 description: Making the web app look and feel even more like a native app installed on your smartphone or desktop OS.
 tags:
+  - Accessibility
   - Bootstrap
-  - Flask
-  - PostgreSQL
-  - Python
+  - Performance
-  - Redis
+  - Security
-  - SQLAlchemy
+  - UX
   - WTForms
 ---